Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

 The relevant symplectic transformations were constructed using the (typically discretized set of) phase space degrees of freedom $\hat \xi^a = (\phi(\vec x),\pi(\vec x))$.\footnote{These can alternatively be spanned using momentum-grid phase space variables $\hat \xi^a = (\phi(\vec k),\pi(\vec k))$} Symplectic transformations of the form

 where $k_{(ab)}(t)$ is a symmetric matrix, move us between Gaussian states.
-A natural description of Gaussian states is in terms of their \emph{covriance matrices} $G^{(ab)}$ and \emph{displacement vector} $\omega^a$ defined as the first and second moments of the phase space variables
+A natural description of Gaussian states is in terms of their \emph{covariance matrix} $G^{(ab)}$ and \emph{displacement vector} $\omega^a$ defined using the first and second moments of the phase space variables

 where $\hat \rho$ is the Gaussian density matrix, and $\Omega^{[ab]}$ encodes the anti-symmetric commutation relations of the phase space variables.
 The covariance matrices were not the original formulation used to study complexity in bosonic QFT.
-There, the authors only focused on squeezing operations, and therefore expressing everything in terms of the wavefunction was sufficient.
+Originally, the studies only focused on squeezing operations, and therefore expressing everything in terms of the wavefunction was sufficient.
 Nevertheless the use of covariance matrices permits for more general transformations between Gaussian states which was employed in later studies, see \eg \cite{Hackl:2018ptj,Chapman:2018hou}.
 We will therefore stick with this approach in our presentation.